dkStephanos/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.homePlanet = "Saturn"
 ```

+No, because Alien is a stuct, which is value based, which means that alterations to the contents of an instance of the Alien
+struct are alterations to the struct itself.
+The Alien, 'bilbo' is delcared as a constant, therefore neither it nor its contents may be
+edited.

 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?

+Yes, change it to a variable.

 ### Question 5